 Details of Experience:

-We truly wish her the best for a bright and healthy future.
+We wish Ms. Borchert the best and a healthy, and happy life.